rcqx/weblog/README.md

-# Weblog: Views 🔭 🪟
+# Weblog: Add forms 📝📝

 >  A multi-user blog application with time-stamped entries built with RoR